Anagh Coar school assembly

 - Use binoculars to look out

-- Learn about the hints and signs that marine mammals may be in the area
+- Learn about the signs that marine mammals may be in the area

 For school trips to run, a minimum of 1 adult per 4 children is required.
 Please note that due to health and safety there is a maximum group size of 25 children.
 Binoculars, clipboards, pens and forms are provided.
 Risk assessment will be provided in advance.
 You will need your own high vis jackets.